Mathews MM

 Overview

 While at Pixel Nirvana Design Studio, I designed the advisor-facing UI for a goal-based financial planning web app.
-The product combines a risk questionnaire, portfolio modelling, simulations, and comparisons so advisors can guide clients from "what is your risk score?" to "here is the portfolio that fits you" in a single, coherent experience.
+The product needed to take an advisor and client from "what is your risk score?" all the way to "here is the portfolio that fits you," in one session, without switching between tools.

 Challenges